13 Apps to Make Your Japan Trip Easier

 Google Translate

-Those who speak better Japanese than me say it’s not completely accurate, but it’s easy to use and works well enough for most of us when traveling.
+Those who speak better Japanese than me say it’s not completely accurate, but it’s easy to use and works well enough for most of us when travelling.

-You can type or speak into it when chatting with Japanese people which not only makes it easier to communicate with people working in your hotel, in restaurants or taxis, it’s also made it much easier to chat with Japanese people in places like bars (standing bars are great for this) or on trains.
+You can type or speak into it when chatting with Japanese people, which not only makes it easier to communicate with people working in your hotel, in restaurants or in taxis, but it’s also made it much easier to chat with Japanese people in places like bars (standing bars are great for this) or on trains.

-My current favorite use is translating signs at shrines; I’ve learned so many interesting things that I might have missed simply by looking at them through the Google Translate camera option.
+My current favourite use is translating signs at shrines; I’ve learned so many interesting things that I might have missed simply by looking at them through the Google Translate camera option.

 For example, the sign behind this statue on the Seven Lucky Gods walk in Nagano tells you it’s for money-washing, which is said to increase your cash flow.
 How fun is that to discover?